 Demonstrations of applications, systems and tools with potential or realised impact in particular domains are therefore highly encouraged.

 Authors are kindly invited to submit their poster/ demo proposals as per the schedule below,

 Authors are required to submit a poster paper.
 Poster papers should be minimum six pages, clearly describing the research questions addressed and their contribution to the research community.
 Poster Papers will also be published in the conference proceedings.

 The format for the poster paper should be as follows:

 Draft posters will be requested after the acceptance of poster paper.
 All submissions should be anonymised and will be reviewed by an international panel of experts.

 Authors are required to submit a demo proposal.
-Demo proposals should be a maximum of two pages, clearly describing the research questions addressed and their contribution to the research community.
+Demo proposals should be minimum six pages, clearly describing the research questions addressed and their contribution to the research community.
 As the proposal may be viewed without the demo, this should be written to stand alone as an independent submission.
 All submissions should be anonymised and will be reviewed by an international panel of experts.

 The format for the proposal should be as follows:

 Demo and Posters papers will appear in the post-conference proceedings.
 IntelliSys 2019 proceedings will be published in Springer series "Advances in Intelligent Systems and Computing" and submitted for indexing to ISI Proceedings, EI-Compendex, DBLP, SCOPUS, Google Scholar and Springerlink.
 The publications within "Advances in Intelligent Systems and Computing" are primarily proceedings of important conferences, symposia and congresses.
 They cover significant recent developments in the field, both of a foundational and applicable character.